25 Million Stitches Sewing Circle

 25 MILLION STITCHES – ONE STITCH FOR EACH OF THE 25 MILLION REFUGEES

 This is a community art installation.
-We are asking volunteers to hand stitch on fabric panels, which we provide.
-The panels are 15 inches by 36 inches or 15 inches by 65 inches.
-When the panels are returned to us stitched fully or partially, we will assemble them into an installation and find venues to show our work.
+We are asking volunteers to hand stitch on fabric panels.
+When the panels are returned to us stitched fully or partially, we will assemble them into an installation along with the names of all of the participants.